-The 21st edition of the Geilo Winter School will take place online starting with Monday January 25, 2021 and ending on Friday, January 29, 2021.
+The 21st edition of the Geilo Winter School took place online, with lectures held from Monday January 25 to Friday January 29, 2021.

 The past decade has seen impressive developments in powerful machine learning algorithms.
 These methods have been most successful when applied to problems where other tools are not readily available, and today frequently guide many decision-making processes.
 Much recent research focuses on applying these methods in areas where machine learning and statistical methods are not commonly part of the toolbox in order to tackle parts of the problem that are hard to solve by traditional approaches.
 In these cases, a proper understanding of what the algorithms are in fact telling us is very important.
 An example is in numerical simulation, where machine learning can be used for parameter estimation, acceleration of linear and nonlinear solvers, or even as proxy models where the governing equations merely serve as physical constraints.
 On the other hand, numerical tools can also be used to enhance our understanding of applied machine learning algorithms.